top of page

 Rain Date: Saturday, September 30

-Come learn about nature spirits from around the world–and our imaginations!
+Celebratory activities in the garden for fairies and their friends include storytelling, building a fairy house and creating a fairy wand.
 Everyone is invited to come dressed up as their favorite magical being.
-Celebratory activities in the garden for fairies and their friends include storytelling, building a fairy house and creating a fairy wand.
 Donations are encouraged to support the Growing Center and future Gatherings of the Fairies.

 Contact: Betsy Larkin at betsy@thegrowingcenter.org